Keynote Speaker

 Judy Black

-Judy Black has been a member of the RASC Halifax Centre since 2013 and has served several roles on the Board of Directors, including “Covid” President (2020-2022).
-She is also the Centre’s National Council Representative.
+Judy Black has been a RASC Halifax Centre member since 2013, serving on the Board of Directors, including “Covid” President (2020-2022), and Secretary (2016-2019, 2023-2026).
+She is the Centre’s National Council Representative and has served as its chair (2022-2026).
 She has earned the RASC Explore the Universe and Explore the Moon (binocular and telescope) certificates and is close to completing the Isabel Williamson Lunar Observing Program (IWLOP) and the Messier Catalogue.
 She loves sharing the excitement in exploring the night skies.

 David Hoskin